 An investment in our common shares or other securities is subject to risks inherent in our businesses and the industries in which we operate.
 We describe below certain risks and uncertainties, the occurrences of which could have a material adverse effect on us.
-The risks and uncertainties described below include known material risks that we face currently, but our material risks are constantly evolving, and the below descriptions may not include future risks that are not presently known, that are not currently believed to be material or that are common to all businesses.
-Investors should not interpret the disclosure of any risk to imply that such risk has not already materialized.
+The risks and uncertainties described below include known material risks that we face currently, but our material risks are continually evolving, and the below descriptions may not include future risks that are not presently known, risks that are not currently believed to be material or risks that generally apply to most businesses.
 Although we have extensive risk management policies, practices and procedures in place that are aimed at mitigating these risks, the occurrence of these uncertainties may nevertheless impair our business operations and adversely affect the actual outcome of matters as to which forward-looking statements are made.
 This report is qualified in its entirety by these risk factors.
-Before making an investment decision, investors should carefully consider all of the risks described below together with the other information included in this report and the other reports we file with the SEC.
+Before making an investment decision, investors should carefully consider all the risks described below together with the other information included in this report and the other reports we file with the SEC.

-Management has identified several categories of material risks that we are subject to, including: (I) economic and market, (II) regulatory, (III) financial, (IV) operational, (V) sustainability and development and (VI) human capital.
+Management has identified several categories of material risks that we are subject to, including: (I) economic and market; (II) regulatory; (III) financial; (IV) operational; (V) sustainability and development; and (VI) human capital.
 Although we have organized the risks by these headings and we have discussed each risk separately, many of the risks are interrelated.